 ・DNA testing and results before puppy ever goes home

 ・Customized vaccination schedule from the University of Wisconsin

 ・A super head start on potty training

 ・Introduction to bathing and grooming, including nail trims

 ・Socialization to all sorts of people, dogs, and places

 The rest is up to you.

 The only way to ensure that we're placing our puppies into well fitted homes is to get to know people well.
-Our progressive application process includes a phone call, a detailed questionnaire, and a video call, but it begins here with your introductory email.
-Because it's an involved process, we don't want to waste your time if our program isn't a good fit for you, and so we start with this email here.
+Our progressive placement process begins here with our application and costs nothing to apply, other than time.
+If we're a good fit, we'll follow up with an email to visit on the phone.